1 year full-time

 Fees and finance

-- Part-time Tuition fee: £944 per 20 credit module (Please contact the Student Centre for further information).
+- UK part-time tuition fee: £944 per 20 credit module (Please contact the Student Centre for further information).

 At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.